microsoft/PowerBI-Ember/README.md

   Use the generic component to pass all properties as a single object.
 This may be useful when the type of the embeded component changes dynamically:

   `{{powerbi-component report}}`

+  Note that because this is generic you must have a `type` property on the object to indicate what you're embedding.

 ## Running the dummy app:
 ### Installation